 NDC and other targets

-Target emissions levels were calculated from New Zealand’s Greenhouse Gas Inventory 1990-2018 published in April 2020 (Ministry for the Environment, 2020b).
+Target emissions levels were calculated from New Zealand’s Greenhouse Gas Inventory 1990-2019 (Ministry for the Environment, 2021a).

-The target for 2020 (5% below 1990) is based in the gross emissions in 1990 (i.e. LULUCF emissions are not included in the base year).
-The comparison calculations using the CP1 surplus and Kyoto Protocol forestry activities data is from the latest net position report (Ministry for the Environment, 2020a).
+The target for 2020 (5% below 1990) is based in the gross emissions in 1990 (i.e., LULUCF emissions are not included in the base year).
+The comparison calculations using the CP1 surplus and Kyoto Protocol forestry activities data is from the latest net position report (Ministry for the Environment, 2021b).

-The 2050 Long-Term Target has been quantified using the latest government historical data (Ministry for the Environment, 2020b).
+The 2050 Long-Term Target has been quantified using the latest government historical data (Ministry for the Environment, 2021a).
 The CAT estimates the target by subtracting LULUCF and including methane emissions.

-The projected LULUCF emissions for 2050 are based on the latest government projections prepared for the Fourth Biennial Report (Ministry for the Environment, 2019a).
+The projected LULUCF emissions for 2050 are based on the latest government projections (Ministry for the Environment, 2021c).
 The government LULUCF projections provide a range based on “lower removals” and “upper removals”.
-CH4 emissions for 2017 were also available in the government data prepared for the Fourth Biennial Report (Ministry for the Environment, 2019a).
-We include emissions from methane and exclude LULUCF to reach the target of 67 MtCO2e.
-We assume COVID-19 had no impact on government projections for the LULUCF sector.
+These projections seem very optimistic when compared to government policy in the sector.
+CH4 emissions for 2017 were also available in the government data (Ministry for the Environment, 2021a).
+We include emissions from methane and exclude LULUCF.

 Current policy projections